Cardinals’ J.J. Watt indicates he’ll retire at end of season

 Watt was solid during his rookie season, but became a star in 2012, with a stunning 20 1/2 sacks and 39 tackles for a loss.
 His production dipped slightly in 2013 before two more big seasons.
 He had 20 1/2 sacks in 2014 and 17 1/2 in 2015.

 Watt spent his first 10 seasons with the Texans, leaving in 2021 as one of the most beloved figures in the city’s sports history.
-His community efforts were unmatched, highlighted by raising more than $40 million for Hurricane Harvey relief.
+His community efforts were unmatched, highlighted by raising more than $40 million for Hurricane Harvey relief, which earned him the 2017 Walter Payton NFL Man of the Year Award.

 Sports Radio 610, which is the flagship station of the Texans, set up the J.J.
 Watt Goodbye Hotline that received hundreds of messages.
 The station tweeted a 30-minute montage of the calls, with plenty of lighter fare such as the man who planned to name his twins Jay and Jae and another who sang ”I Will Always Love You.”